jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.15 MajorityFilter
+#### 7.9.17 MajorityFilter

-Assigns each cell in the output grid the most frequently occurring value (mode) in a moving window centred on each grid cell in the input raster.
+Assigns each cell in the output grid the most frequently occurring value (mode) in a moving window centred on each grid cell in the input raster..

 *Parameters*: